 If a consumer needs to be put on hold during a call as the advisor needs to check some information, the consumer will be informed that they are being put on hold and that they will return as quickly as possible.
 If this is not convenient to the consumer the advisor will offer to call the consumer back at a convenient time.

-Given the size of our organisation, the UK ECC does not implement a call routing system, there are no menus or options for the consumers to chose.
+Given the size of our organisation, the UK International Consumer Centre does not implement a call routing system, there are no menus or options for the consumers to chose.